The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 - ClusterRoleBinding

-8 - Override
+9 - Override

 Overview

-provides a way to customize resource configurations before they are propagated
+The ClusterResourceOverride and ResourceOverride provides a way to customize resource configurations before they are propagated

-to the target cluster by the ClusterResourcePlacement
+to the target cluster by the ClusterResourcePlacement.

-Difference Between ClusterResourceOverride
+Difference Between ClusterResourceOverride And ResourceOverride

-represents the cluster-wide policy that overrides the cluster scoped resources to one or more
+ClusterResourceOverride represents the cluster-wide policy that overrides the cluster scoped resources to one or more

-will apply to resources in the same namespace as the namespace-wide policy.
+clusters while ResourceOverride will apply to resources in the same namespace as the namespace-wide policy.

 Note: If a namespace is selected by the

-, ALL the resources under the namespace are selected automatically.
+ClusterResourceOverride, ALL the resources under the namespace are selected automatically.

-If the resource is selected by both ClusterResourceOverride
+If the resource is selected by both ClusterResourceOverride and ResourceOverride, the ResourceOverride will win

 when resolving the conflicts.